 Since oCPM is “optimized,” the final CPM price is typically much higher than CPC or regular CPM.
 But — also because it’s optimized — I’ve found it’s almost always most efficient.

-While I used to split test CPM vs. oCPM in particular, I rarely do anymore.
+While I used to Split testing (or A/B testing) allows you to test changes in Facebook variables like ad creative, audience, or placement to determine which approach performs best.
+CPM vs. oCPM in particular, I rarely do anymore.
 I’ve simply found repeatedly that oCPM gives me the best Cost Per Desired Action (Page Like, Link Click, Conversion, etc.).

 This includes targeting Fans, whether it be promoting a post or selling a product.